MattWhite3194/Vestige/README.md

 ![alt text](Vestige/VestigeProgressPhotos/Cover.png?raw=true)

 ## About
-The Green is a 2D sanbox game inspired by the popular 2D indie game, Terraria.
+Vestige is a 2D sanbox game inspired by the popular 2D indie game, Terraria.
 Players can build, fight, and explore a fully destructable, procedurally generated tile world.

 ## Game Showcase